Skip to content

 Authors cannot change computed asset ownership; only an Editor can reassign the owner

-Cause: Your team permission on the left datastore is below what the action requires.
+Cause: Your team permission on the datastore the Computed Join belongs to is below what the action requires (the left datastore in pairwise mode, the first source's datastore in SQL mode).
 Editors can act on any Computed Join; Authors can act only on the Computed Joins they own, and cannot transfer ownership even when they are the current owner.

 Resolution: Ask a datastore Editor (or an Admin) to perform the action, transfer ownership to you, or grant you the Editor team permission.
 See Computed Join Permissions for the full matrix.